WebP Compression Quality Settings: The Right Number for Photos, Logos, Android & the Web

 You export an image as WebP and hit a wall almost immediately: a quality slider from 0 to 100, and no clear sense of what number actually belongs there.
 Leave it at 100 "to be safe" and you barely save any bytes over the original.
 Drag it down to 40 chasing a smaller file and suddenly your product photo has soft, blotchy patches around the edges.
 Most people either over-compress by accident or never compress at all, simply because the slider gives no feedback about what it's actually doing to the image.

-WebP's quality setting isn't a mystery once you understand what it controls — and once you know that "quality" means something slightly different depending on whether you're using WebP's lossy or lossless mode.
-Get that distinction right and picking a number stops being guesswork.
+WebP's quality setting isn't a mystery once you understand what it controls — and once you know that "quality" means something slightly different depending on whether you're using WebP's lossy or lossless mode, whether you're compressing in a browser tool or through Android's SDK, and how WebP now sits next to newer formats like AVIF.
+Get those distinctions right and picking a number stops being guesswork.
+This guide covers all of it — the desktop and web workflow, the Android-specific behavior developers keep tripping over, and where WebP wins or loses against JPEG and AVIF — so you only need one page open, not five.

 Quick Answer